anira-project/anira/docs/sphinx/migration.rst

    * - ``set_inference_backend`` / ``get_inference_backend``
      - Present, wait-free, before ``prepare`` too.
    * - ``prepare(HostConfig)``
-     - Present; a fractional block size and a reference tensor that is not streamable are refused.
+     - Present; a fractional block size is the fractional Hard geometry, as in 2.x; a reference tensor that is not streamable is refused.
    * - ``prepare(HostConfig, custom_latency, tensor_index)``, ``prepare(HostConfig, vector)``
      - Present: the declared stream latency of the Hard contract (``anira_contract_hard_set_latency``), raised to the model's internal latency with a